adlnet/xAPI-Spec/CONTRIBUTING.md

 ##### Add ADL repository as upstream remote
 Add a remote repository to git to reference the master repository.
-This will make synchronizing with the master respository a bit easier.
+This will make synchronizing with the master repository a bit easier.

 __Git__
 ```git remote add upstream https://github.com/adlnet/xAPI-Spec```